connordoman/hist-115-pres-2/README.md

-# Germany and Russia and the Treaty of Brest-Litovsk
+# Germany & Russia and the Treaty of Brest-Litovsk

 ## Treaty of Brest-Litovsk